As someone who has dealt with chronic pain for over ten years, I’ve tried just about every form of treatment under the sun.

 For first few years, I didn’t have a great understanding of my body, or the reasons I was in pain.
 Desperate and looking for answers, I was willing to try just about anything anyone suggested.

 I’d seen multiple doctors, and they’d all made it clear they didn’t understand why I was in so much pain.
 But I knew they were wrong when they said the problem was psychological.
-The problem was in my body, not in my head.
+There was something wrong with my body, not my head.

 I was determined not to live the rest of my life this way, so I began to look outside of the box for answers.